Floquet Engineering of Two Dimensional Photonic Waveguide Arrays with $\pi$ or $\pm2\pi/3$ Corner states: Theoretical model

 \subsection{Tight binding model}

 The mode coupling theory is applied to describe the waveguide arrays.
 Only the coupling between the nearest neighboring waveguide is considered in the model.
-The waveguide are assumed to be single model cylindrical waveguide, whose electric field exponentially decay at the transversal direction outside of the dielectric rod.
-The coupling strength is exponentially dependent on the distance between the adjacent waveguide $\bar{d}$, which is given as $c(\bar{d})=c_{0}e^{-(\bar{d}-\bar{d}_{0})/\delta}$. $\delta$ is a normalization factor that is proportional to the transversal decay factor of the electric field of guiding mode in each waveguide. $c_{0}$ is the coupling strength as the distance between two waveguide being $\bar{d}_{0}$. $\bar{d}_{0}$ is the distance between nearest neighboring waveguide for the pristine lattice (with $d_{1}=d_{2}=0$). $\bar{d}$ and $\bar{d}_{0}$ are proportional to $d(z)$ and $d_{0}$, respectively.
-For honeycomb lattice with Kekule distortion, $\bar{d}$ between two nearest neighboring sites in the same unit cell is equal to $d(z)$.
-For the breathing square lattice, $\bar{d}$ between two nearest neighboring sites in the same unit cell is equal to $\sqrt{2}d(z)$.
-For the breath Kagome lattice, $\bar{d}$ between two nearest neighboring sites in the same unit cell is equal to $\sqrt{3}d(z)$.
-In the following, the proportionality coefficient is absorbed in the coefficient $\delta$ for each types of lattice.
-The mode coupling equations are equivalent to the $Schr\ddot{o}dinger$ equations, with the time being replaced by the axial coordinate $z$, and the hopping terms in the Hamiltonian being replace by the coupling strength.
-Thus, the Hamiltonian is given as $H=\sum_{\langle i,j\rangle}c_{i,j}$ with the summation covering the nearest neighboring sites, and $c_{i,j}$ being the coupling strength between the $i$-th and $j$-th waveguide.
+The coupling strength between two waveguide is an exponentially decay function of the separation between the two waveguide, i.e. $c(d_{i,j})=c_{0}^{\prime}e^{-d_{i,j}/\delta}$, where $c$ is the coupling strength with separation between the i-th and j-th waveguide being $d_{i,j}$, $c_{0}^{\prime}$ and $\delta$ are the structural parameters of the waveguide.
+For the nearest neighboring pair of waveguide in the same or different primitive unit cell, $d_{i,j}$ is proportional to $d(z)$ with a coefficient $r_{1}$ or $r_{2}$, respectively, which are dependent on the type of lattice.
+Thus, the mode coupling equations can be written in the form of $Schr\ddot{o}dinger$ equations, with the time being replaced by the axial coordinate $z$, and the hopping between the nearest neighboring sites has strength $c(d_{i,j})$ \cite{Shengjie21}.
+The Hamiltonian is given as $H=\sum_{\langle i,j\rangle}c(d_{i,j})a_{i}^{\dag}a_{j}$ with the summation covering the nearest neighboring sites, $a_{i}^{\dag}$ ($a_{i}$) being the creation (annihilation) operator of optical mode at the i-th waveguide.
 Since the coupling strength is periodic function of $z$ with period $L$, the Hamiltonian can be expanded as Fourier series of axially oscillating Hamiltonian with frequency being $n\omega$ where $\omega=2\pi/L$, and $n$ is a series of integer.
-Specifically, the coupling strength is expanded as
+Specifically, the coupling strength between two waveguide in the same (different) primitive unit cell is expanded as

-, where
+where